 Built in 1931 by six sisters and their friend, course architect George Junor.
 Being an old course, it does have a lot of history.
 The depression caused cash-flow problems that the sisters worked through with dances in the clubhouse, pheasant hunting on the course, and sledding and tobogganing in the winter.
 The course is owned and managed by the decendants of the six sisters.
 In 1948, the Columbia River flooded the course under six feet of mud.
 The greenskeeper saved the trees by waiting for the mud to dry, scraping them clean, and replanting them.
 The course hosted the OGA Tournament of Champions in 1993.

 Why It Is There

 The sisters wanted to convert the Rose City Dairy into a golf course.
 The family has kept the course going.

 Hole 7 is a tree-lined par 5, dogleg right.
 The fairway has several mounds to it and goes uphill as the dogleg starts.
 The fairway then rolls down to the green.
-It is possible for a mid-handicapper to have any shot at getting to the green in two, you need to play up the left side of the fairway.
+For a mid-handicapper to have any shot at getting to the green in two, you need to play up the left side of the fairway.

 Did You Know

 Playing tickets are checked on the third tee — after you cross the slough and near a snack shack.
 The reason for this is simply tradition (and the practice may stop in the future).
 I was told by many that the hot dogs at the small seasonal snack shop on the 3rd tee are the best in the city.
 Originally, the short (or “women’s”) green on 10 was the first hole and there were 2 second holes: over the water to the far 10th green (for men) and the present 11th hole (for women).

 There is also a wetlands overlay within 150 feet of the water, where application of chemicals are restricted.
 It is a Youth on Course participant.

 Why Play This Course